bruno-lang/bruno-lang.github.io/learn/index.md

 form as an AST element.
 Here this is again a tagged form implementing addition as the operation `` `+ `` bound to the variables `?a` and `?b`.

-The tagged form notations gives AST implementations a list like appearance that also comes with a lot of the flexibility of a lisp like language.
+The tagged form notations gives AST implementations a lisp like appearance that also comes with a lot of the flexibility of a lisp like language.
 The most important one might be that it allows to implement almost everything in the language itself.
 Only the transformation to actual machine code or another